Making the best of what Mother Nature brings: With a fickle snow year, Meadows is forced to get creative

 The feud over who will determine the future of Wells Island goes on.
 City counselors hesitantly passed an ordinance adopting background information and implementing language and map amendments to the city’s comprehensive plan and zoning ordinance conserving Wells Island, but it didn’t go over unanimously.
 The council voted on the ordinance at Monday’s noon meeting, and passed it 5-2.

-This week volunteers at Adopt A Dog have selected Susie as the program’s adoptable pet of the week:
+This week volunteers at Adopt A Dog have selected Logan as the program’s adoptable pet of the week:

 - Dar Williams is concerned with bees, sings about myth and power and likes towns with ‘positive proximity’

 - Expect familiar and new songs from Quarterflash